 Directions for Love Letter Batter:

 1. Prepare 2 empty containers.
 Place the grated old coconut (bought mine from an Indian sundry shop) into one of the containers.
 Begin by adding 1 cup of water.
 Press the old coconut for say 2-3 minutes with your hand.
-If it’s too dry add another 1/2 cup of water or more.
 When you notice there’s coconut milk coming out from your hand during pressing, then it’s time to prepare the first batch of coconut milk/juice.
 In Malaysia we called them santan.
 Reason for pressing the coconut is to draw out the juices.

 2. Place some grated coconut into the cloth strainer.
 Squeeze ‘em clean to collect the juices in the 2nd container.
 Repeat until you’ve squeeze all the remaining grated coconut.
 Now you have your first batch of coconut milk.
 Place them aside.